-Casual workers submit pay claims using the Casual Payroll digital form
+Casual workers submit timesheets using the Casual Payroll digital form

-When you submit a claim it passes to the department you are working for to process and approve (or reject).
+When you submit a timesheet it passes to the department you are working for to process and approve (or reject).
 If approved, it passes to Payroll to organise payment.

 Q. When should I expect to be paid?